DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 **Phase 5 (200,000 years ago):** Final modifications creating modern human consciousness capacity

 Each phase built on the previous ones, gradually creating a species capable of supporting the kind of consciousness that the original titans represented.

+> Inset: The Forging of Adamu (≈930–813 kya)
+>
+> A severe, long-duration bottleneck (~117,000 years; effective population ≈1,280) appears to have forged the foundational human stock later remembered as “Adamu.”
+In this reading, the bottleneck consolidated key modules for future activation.
+For a dual myth/science treatment, see Appendix F: Mytho-Scientific Chronology (Phase 1) and Genetic Evidence: Bottlenecks.

 ### The Consciousness Infrastructure